It's all about the wildlife at Hyena Pan

 And then there’s the camp itself.
 From its lofty position amongst a grove of cathedral mopane trees, the eight tents at Hyena Pan look over a watery lagoon of the same name.
 In the morning, you’ll open your tent flaps straight on to the trumpeting elephant in the lily-filled waters below, spend your siesta watching herds splash and snort, and fall asleep to antelope grazing just outside your canvas walls.
 This isn’t a place for those looking for opulence and extravagance; it’s a private piece of big-game Africa, where the wildlife encounters are authentic, intimate and always wild.

-Hyena Pan has eight tents, and inside, we’ve plumped for a theme of stylish simplicity, and a whole lot of character.
+Hyena Pan has eight tents, designed in a theme of stylish simplicity and a whole lot of character.
 You’ll find everything you need, and nothing you don’t.
 Each tent has twin beds, which can easily be made into doubles – and there’s no gap to fall through in the middle of the night, we promise!
 Mesh nets keep the mozzies out, and there’s an electronic safe to store valuables, along with a luggage rack and wardrobe.
-Our eco-conscious minds were also at play when we designed Hyena Pan, and each tent is solar powered, with international plug points.
-A gas geyser pumps constant hot water to the ensuite bathroom and shower.
+Each tent is also solar powered, with international plug points but no hair dryers.
+A gas geyser pumps constant hot water to the ensuite bathroom and indoor shower.
+Battery charging facilities are available in the mess tent and in-room, and a complimentary laundry service is provided.
+The Camp welcomes children aged 6 years and older.
+Please enquire with our team regarding disabled access.

 What to do?